 Another study conducted by researchers at the Lawrence Berkeley National Laboratory, looked at real estate transactions in California between 1999 and 2009.
 Out of the 72,000 houses analyzed, 2,000 had solar photovoltaic panels.
 On average, solar homes sold for $17,000 more than houses without any solar panels.
 In that study, the average size of the solar panel installation was 3.1 kW.

-In Ontario, where the microFIT program guarantees a fixed price for electricity generated through solar energy, sellers are able transfer this contract to the next owner, a considerable selling advantage.
+In Ontario, where the past microFIT program guaranteed a fixed price for electricity generated through solar energy, sellers who qualified are able transfer this contract to the next owner, a considerable selling advantage.
 Similarly, New Jersey allows homeowners with solar panel installations to participate in the Solar Renewable Energy Certificates (SREC) program, whereby homeowners receive a certificate in a dollar amount for every 1000kWh of electricity they produce

 .
 The value of these certificates varies based on the trading prices of these certificates.
 A home that is already approved to participate in the SREC program would be more highly valued by homeowners looking to reduce their home energy bills and live green.

 Investing in solar panels for your home is no longer just an environmental decision taken by green-living homeowners.
 It is an economic decision taken by homeowners looking to make a smart, financially sound decision with respect to the value of their home.
-If you haven’t gone solar already, now is the time to investigate solar energy for your home!
+If you’re not ready to make the investment in solar panels just yet, there are other environmentally friendly home improvements that can increase the value of your home and help the planet.
+And when you’re ready to investigate solar energy for your home, Sunmetrix Discover is here to help!